A-06767

 New York Assembly Bill 6767 — An Act to amend the general business law, in relation to artificial intelligence companion models

 Imposes safety and disclosure obligations on operators of AI companion systems in New York.
-Operators may not provide an AI companion to a user unless the system includes a protocol for addressing user expressions of suicidal ideation or self-harm, physical harm to others, and financial harm to others, including referral to crisis service providers.
-Operators must also notify all users at the start of any interaction — and every three hours thereafter — that the AI companion is a computer program and not a human being.
-Enforcement is exclusively through a private right of action by persons physically injured through self-harm or physically or financially harmed by another as a result of a violation.
-No statutory minimum damages are specified; the court may award damages, equitable relief, and other appropriate remedies.
+Operators may not provide an AI companion to a user unless the companion contains a protocol for addressing possible suicidal ideation or self-harm, possible physical harm to others, and possible financial harm to others expressed by the user, including crisis service referral notifications.
+Operators must also provide a mandatory disclosure at the beginning of every interaction and at least every three hours thereafter, in bold capitalized text of at least 16-point type, informing the user that the AI companion is a computer program and not a human being.
+Enforcement is through a private right of action available to persons who were physically injured through self-harm or physically or financially harmed by another as a result of a violation.
+No statutory minimum damages are specified; courts may award damages, equitable relief, and other appropriate remedies.

 Summary

 Imposes safety and disclosure obligations on operators of AI companion systems in New York.
-Operators may not provide an AI companion to a user unless the system includes a protocol for addressing user expressions of suicidal ideation or self-harm, physical harm to others, and financial harm to others, including referral to crisis service providers.
-Operators must also notify all users at the start of any interaction — and every three hours thereafter — that the AI companion is a computer program and not a human being.
-Enforcement is exclusively through a private right of action by persons physically injured through self-harm or physically or financially harmed by another as a result of a violation.
-No statutory minimum damages are specified; the court may award damages, equitable relief, and other appropriate remedies.
+Operators may not provide an AI companion to a user unless the companion contains a protocol for addressing possible suicidal ideation or self-harm, possible physical harm to others, and possible financial harm to others expressed by the user, including crisis service referral notifications.
+Operators must also provide a mandatory disclosure at the beginning of every interaction and at least every three hours thereafter, in bold capitalized text of at least 16-point type, informing the user that the AI companion is a computer program and not a human being.
+Enforcement is through a private right of action available to persons who were physically injured through self-harm or physically or financially harmed by another as a result of a violation.
+No statutory minimum damages are specified; courts may award damages, equitable relief, and other appropriate remedies.

 Enforcement & Penalties